reshinto/reshinto.github.io/docs/interviewPrep/design_principles/SOLID/InterfaceSegregationPrinciple/readme.md

 ## Summary

+- essence of ISP

+  - design interfaces so that the entities that implement them do not depend on methods they do not use
+    - the ISP helps to design the interfaces so that changes only affect those modules whose functionality they actually affect

+- benefits of DIP

+  - reduced coupling of modules
+    - high-level modules should not depend on low-level modules
+    - both types must depend on abstractions
+  - increased module cohesion
+    - according to the principle, modules should not directly depend on other modules, but on abstractions

 - As you can see fat interfaces lead to inadvertent coupling between classes, and you should avoid them
   - When designing interfaces, you should always ask yourself the question **Do really need all the methods on this interface I'm using?
 If not, how can I break them into smaller interfaces?**
   - Treat interface segregation with certain pragmatism and use common sense